Negative-light/PUBLIC_VUALT/jeremiah-god-returns-you-to-the-right-path.md

 Our section today is a poem describing the people who will return to [[city-jerusalem|Jerusalem]] and the joy of the return [^1].

 ## Rejoice for God calls his people
-This section starts with an explicit call to rejoice because God is going to gather people from the "northern land" (this is likely [[🏙️Babylon|Babylon]] [^garner-howes] [^matthew-poole]) and remote spaces.
+This section starts with an explicit call to rejoice because God is going to gather people from the "northern land" (this is likely [[nation-babylon|Babylon]] [^garner-howes] [^matthew-poole]) and remote spaces.
 Note that a set of "hurdles" are present.
 There are women about to go into labor and the people are weak.
 But "they will not stumble" [^1].

 Something important of Israel being called foremost of nations. this is a signal that Israel is still the beloved of God, despite her having been an adulterous nation [^ellicott].
 Now this same phrase could also be interpreted to publicly proclaim the joy "Infront of" the nations [^john-calvin].
 This will carry over later but this joy or Israel would flow into all nations [^enduring-word], this of course I would say is a forecalling to [[jesus|Jesus]].
 Another thing to see is that although God is calling the people to celebrate it requires that they proclaim that God saves the remnant of Israel [^1], this is that they are called express the promises of God [^matthew-henry].